 Well we were wondering that too!
 (The sleepy part, not the boring part.)
 So we decided to delve a little into what makes our dogs seem to pick up a seemingly endless craving for their ZZZZzzzzzzs.

-Some dogs just need more sleep.
+Some dogs just need more sleep, like older dogs and puppies.

 On average, according to the American Kennel Club, dogs spend up to 12-14 hours sleeping.
 For older dogs it can be even more, since everything seems to go a little slower and get a little more exhausting when you reach those golden years.